KarynaMisnik/Linux-notes/README.md

 </ul>

 Studying Linux is more than learning an OS — it’s about understanding how computers work at a deeper level.

+#### History of Linux

+The history of Unix dates back to the **mid-1960s**, when the Massachusetts Institute of Technology (MIT), AT&T Bell Labs, and General Electric collaborated on an ambitious project called <a href="https://en.wikipedia.org/wiki/Multics">MULTICS</a> — the Multiplexed Information and Computing Service.
+The goal was to create a sophisticated, multi-user, time-sharing operating system.

 # Study Plan